Inishmore: Transport

 The island is serviced by Aran Ferries ferry from Rossaveal and Doolin.
 These are passenger-only ferries; cars and heavy goods are transported on unscheduled services.

 Aer Arann Islands runs daily scheduled flights from Inis Mór Aerodrome to Connemara Airport using Britten Norman Islander aircraft.

 In popular culture

 The island features heavily in Martin McDonagh's play The Lieutenant of Inishmore.
-McDonagh would also use Inishmore as a filming location for his film The Banshees of Inisherin.
+McDonagh also used Inishmore as a location for his film The Banshees of Inisherin.

 Inis Mór was used as a recording location for the 1997 film The Matchmaker and the 2010 film Leap Year.

 The first story in These Precious Hours by Michael Corrigan has a scene set on Inis Mór.

 The island appeared on the premiere episode of The Amazing Race 12 with teams needing to find Teampall Bheanáin after they arrived.

-The music video for Dermot Kennedy's "For Island Fires and Family" (video released 10 January 2019) was filmed entirely on Inis Mór.
+The music video for Dermot Kennedy's "For Island Fires and Family" (released 10 January 2019) was filmed entirely on Inis Mór.

+Inishmore is the name of the tenth album by the New York heavy metal forefathers Riot (now called Riot V) and loosely based on tales of Irish famine and emigration, employing many Celtic/Irish sounding passages, as well as an instrumental cover of the Irish song Danny Boy.